arp242/uni/README.markdown

 - gtk3 emoji picker (Ctrl+; or Ctrl+. in gtk 3.93 or newer)

-  Only works in GTK, doesn't work with `GTK_IM_MODULE=xim` (needed for compose key), for some reasons the emojis look ugly, doesn't display composed emojis, doesn't have a tooltip or other text description about what the emoji actually is, the variation selector doesn't seem to work (never displays skin tone?), doesn't work in Firefox.
+  Only works in GTK, doesn't work with `GTK_IM_MODULE=xim` (needed for compose key), for some reasons the emojis look ugly, doesn't display emojis sequences, doesn't have a tooltip or other text description about what the emoji actually is, the variation selector doesn't seem to work (never displays skin tone?), doesn't work in Firefox.